rscircus/rscircus.github.io/content/posts/2020-02-29-upgrade-from-vim-to-neovim.md

 For instance [vim-go](https://github.com/fatih/vim-go) requires at least `NVIM v0.3.1`.

-Assuming you are using the fantastic plugin manager [vim-plug](https://github.com/junegunn/vim-plug), let's get vim almost to the migration done mark:
+Assuming you are using the fantastic plugin manager [vim-plug](https://github.com/junegunn/vim-plug), let's get vim almost to the migration finish line:

 ## Configuration